MicrosoftDocs/learn/learn-pr/wwl-data-ai/run-petabyte-level-oss-nosql-databases-hdinsight-hbase/includes/5-determine-migration-high-availability-strategies.md

 The strategy of copying the /hbase folder is typically used for periodic backups or migrations.
 HDInsight HBase stores all its data and metadata files that have been flushed to disk under /hbase folder .

->![NOTE]: This process does not offer the real time replication between clusters and neither does not offer granularity of migrating specific tables.
+>[!NOTE]: This process does not offer the real time replication between clusters and neither does not offer granularity of migrating specific tables.

 Run the below steps in sequence to backup/migrate a HDInsight cluster HDInsight /hbase is stored at the below location wasbs://<containername>@<accountname>.blob.core.windows.net/hbase